RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ### Example XML format

-Below is an example single-stage Multistage Rosetta Script that tests the translation range from -10 to 10 with a step size of 2 Angstroms for Axis 2.
+Below is an excerpt of an example single-stage Multistage Rosetta Script that tests the translation range from -10 to 10 with a step size of 2 Angstroms for Axis 2.
 To “turn off” the other five DoFs, a value option of 0 was provided.
 All 11 possible trajectories are run, and all output poses are kept if they pass the filter.

 Note that this docking uses a centroid based score function.
 The centroid mode score is reported to the output scorefile using the [FilterReportAsPoseExtraScoresMover](https://new.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/FilterReportAsPoseExtraScoresMover) as cen_total_score .